kriselers/READ-ME/README.md

 Hello everyone,

-My name is Kris, I'm a software dev most proficiant in Java, but I'm trying to learn all the languages I can.
+My name is Kris, I'm a software dev most proficiant in Java and Python, but I'm trying to learn all the languages I can.
 I'm an MMA Fanatic and I love Texas.